stefanotorresi/k8s-cd-talk/slides.md

 ### Continuous Integration, Delivery and Deployment

-- Merge developer changes into a shared mainline
+- Merge changes into a shared mainline previa automated integration checks
-- Automate integration checks
 - Keep mainline in a production-ready state
 - Deploy mainline automatically